Current language: English

 Schönhausen Palace as the scene of the Nazi "Degenerate Art" campaign

-From the late summer of 1938, around 3,750 works of art that had previously been confiscated from German museums as part of the "Degenerate Art" campaign were stored at Schönhausen Palace.
-From the beginning of their rule in Germany, the National Socialists defamed modern art as "degenerate" or "decaying art".
-In July 1937, they had numerous works of art brought to Munich from German museums to be shown in a derisive manner in the "Degenerate Art" exhibition.
-Afterwards, in a further action, over 20,000 works of art were confiscated from around a hundred museums and taken to Berlin.
-From August 1938, a selection of around 3,700 works of art arrived at Schönhausen Palace.
-From here, they were to be sold abroad for foreign currency.
+From late summer 1938 onward, approximately 3,750 artworks that had previously been confiscated from German museums as part of the "Degenerate Art" campaign were stored at Schönhausen House.
+From the beginning of their rule in Germany, the Nazis denounced modern art as "degenerate" or as "art of decay."
+In July 1937, they had numerous artworks transported from German museums to Munich, where they were displayed in the exhibition "Degenerate Art" in a deliberately mocking and disparaging manner.
+Subsequently, in a further campaign, more than 20,000 artworks were confiscated from around one hundred museums and brought to Berlin.
+Beginning in August 1938, a selection of approximately 3,750 artworks arrived at Schönhausen House.
+From there, they were to be sold abroad in exchange for foreign currency.

-The extended permanent exhibition provides an insight into the cultural policy of National Socialism and shows Schönhausen Palace as an important arena for this policy.
-In the existing permanent exhibition - from the use of the palace as the summer residence of Queen Elisabeth Christine to the guest house of the GDR government - this closes a gap in the presentation of the history of the site.
+The expanded permanent exhibition provides insight into the cultural policies of National Socialism and presents Schönhausen House as an important site within this policy framework.
+By doing so, it fills a gap in the existing permanent exhibition, which covers the history of the House from its use as the summer residence of Queen Elisabeth Christine to its role as the guest house of the East German (GDR) government.

-Visitors can explore what happened in the palace in five rooms.
-They get to know selected players in the "exploitation" and learn how the sale was organized and implemented.
-They gain an insight into the biographies, motivation and scope of action of the people involved, the employees of the Nazi administration, the dealers who brokered the art sales and the collectors who bought the artworks stored in the castle.
-One room is dedicated to the artists affected.
-Here, the fates of some artists are presented as examples and their different experiences are made accessible through diaries and letters.
-Selected original works of art and the description of their paths to the present day illustrate the facets of the art policy of National Socialism and its consequences.
+In five rooms, visitors can explore the events that took place at the House.
+They are introduced to selected individuals involved in the "disposal" of the artworks and learn how their sale was organized and carried out.
+The exhibition offers insight into the biographies, motivations, and scope of action of the people involved: employees of the Nazi administration, art dealers who facilitated the sales, and collectors who purchased the artworks stored at the House.
+One room is dedicated to the affected artists.
+Through selected examples, it presents the fates of several artists and makes their diverse experiences accessible through diaries and letters.
+Selected original artworks, together with accounts of their journeys up to the present day, illustrate the many facets of National Socialist art policy and its lasting consequences.

 Runtime: from June 2026